-The Second Corps was commanded at the Battle of Gettysburg by Major General Winfield Scott Hancock, whose monument is on Cemetery Hill.
-Hancock was temporarily given higher command during parts of the battle and was wounded in Pickett’s Charge, and during these times Brigadier General John Gibbon took command of the corps.
+The Second Corps was commanded at the Battle of Gettysburg by Major General Winfield Scott Hancock (West Point Class of 1844.)
+Hancock was temporarily given higher command during parts of the battle and was wounded in Pickett’s Charge.
+During these times Brigadier General John Gibbon took command of the corps.
+There is a monument to General Hancock on Cemetery Hill.

 First Division Brigadier General John C. Caldwell